 On May 12, 2010, the Statute for Industrial Innovation was promulgated in the ROC, which became effective on the same date except for the provision relating to tax incentives which went into effect retroactively on January 1, 2010.
 Compared to the ROC Statute for Upgrading Industries, the Statute for Industrial Innovation provides for less tax credits.
-The Statute for Industrial Innovation entitles companies to tax credits for qualifying research and development expenses related to innovation activities but limits the amount of tax credit to only up to 15% of the total qualifying research and development expenditure for the current year, subject to a cap of 30% of the income tax payable for the current year.
-Moreover, any unused tax credits provided under the Statute for Industrial Innovation may not be carried forward.
+The Statute for Industrial Innovation entitles companies to tax credits for qualifying research and development expenses related to innovation activities but limits the amount of tax credit to only up to 15% of the total qualifying research and development expension and development expension activities are unused tax credits provided under the Statute for Industrial Innovation may not be carried forward.
 All tax credits generated under this program have been utilized.